Ring finger: Etymology

-In other languages such as Sanskrit, Finnish, and Russian, the ring finger is called "Anamika", "nimetön", and "Безымянный" ("nameless"), respectively.
+In other languages such as Sanskrit, Finnish, and Russian, the ring finger is called "Anamika", "nimetön", and "Безымянный" (bezymianny, "nameless"), respectively.

 In Semitic languages such as Arabic and Hebrew, the ring finger is called bansur (meaning "victory") and kmitsa (meaning "taking a handful"), respectively.

 History

 Before medical science discovered how the circulatory system functioned, people believed that a vein ran directly from the fourth digit on the left hand to the heart.
-Because of the hand–heart connection, they chose the descriptive name vena amoris, Latin for the vein of love, for this particular vein.
+Because of the hand–heart connection, they chose the descriptive name vena amoris, Latin for vein of love, for this particular vein.

 Based upon this name, their contemporaries, purported experts in the field of matrimonial etiquette, wrote that it would only be fitting that the wedding ring be worn on this digit.
 By wearing the ring on the fourth digit of the left hand, a married couple symbolically declares their eternal love for each other.

-In Britain, only women tended to wear a wedding ring until after the World Wars, when married male soldiers started to wear rings to remind them of their partner.
+In Britain, only women tended to wear a wedding ring until after the World Wars, when married male soldiers started to wear rings to remind themselves of their wives.